conmaol/maglocunus/r/relational_algebra.md

 FROM members
 ```

-Results in the following output table:
+Results in the following output table (a ‘vertical subset’):

 | id | last |
 | -- | ---- |